houqp/apps/map/PLAN.md

 * center map to user's location on app start
 * get direction
 * more point management features (delete, rename, share, etc)
-  * give tags to bookmarks (good restaurants, bars that sucks, etc)
+  * give tags to points (good restaurants, bars that sucks, etc)
 * route management (add, share, etc)
   * parse route from GPX/KML
-  * a workout plugin to share(show off) our workout route
+  * a workout plugin to share workout route
-* communication API for map app to talk with other OC apps
+* plugin/hook system for map app to talk with other OC apps
-* connect map app with calendar app
+* integrate map app with calendar app
   * so users can see events' location on a small embedded map.
-* connect map app with contact app
+* integrate map app with contact app
   * so users can see people's location on a small embedded map.